andrewshell/baseurltest/_posts/2013-05-02-testing-baseurl.md

 title: Testing Base URL
 ---
-This is a test to see if I can find a way to test my site locally as well as have it work on GitHub pages as a project subdirectory.
+This is a test to see if I can find a way to test my site locally as well as have it work on GitHub pages as a project subdirectory and have the URLs screwed up.

 What I've found is that the solution is to specify in `_config.yml` `baseurl: /projectname` and then in my code I use urls like: